Tomato Taste Off This Saturday

 Check out the 2019 Farm Tour video about Kodama Farm and get excited for Farm Tour!

 Wording the Land

-All ages are welcome to join us in a new project to connect the art of poetry with the art of farming--Wording the Land!
-This year, on the annual Jefferson County Farm Tour 9/21-9/22, the public will be invited to write and submit poems inspired by their experiences with 'working lands' and local food.
+Wording the Land is coming up as part of the Jefferson County Farm Tour.
+This new project connects the art of poetry with the art of farming.
+On September 21 and 22, the public will be invited to write and submit poems inspired by their experiences with 'working lands' and local food.
 Selected poems will be published in a booklet to highlight the connection between language and place, and to celebrate our relationship to local farms.
 Proceeds from the sales of the poetry booklet will go to benefit the Jefferson County Farmers Markets food access programs.
 Wording the Land is a partnership with the Jefferson County Farmers Markets and Finnriver, with support from the Port Townsend Arts Commission.

 Here's How it Works:

 During Farm Tour weekend (9/21-9/22), look for the Wording the Land display at the welcome table for each farm and find pencils, papers, and prompts.
 Write a poem or thought generated by your experience at the farm -- focused on the landscape, plants, produce, farmers, etc. Submit your poem in the drop bucket at each farm or email it by the end of September 2019 to firstname.lastname@example.org for the chance to be published in the 2019 Wording the Land chapbook.
 All submissions welcome!
 Finnriver will also be hosting poetry workshops and activities throughout the Farm Tour weekend to encourage writers!